mikedory/Buzzkiller/README.md

 __Wait, what?__

 So I can't speak for you, but I don't like buzzwords.
-I've worked in media companies and the tech startup scene long enough to start to actually get a little itchy when someone says one.
-Of course, this generally means a bunch fall out of my mouth too, and that makes me sadder.
+I've worked in media companies and the tech startup scene long enough to start to actually get a little itchy when someone starts tossing them out.
+Of course, I'm not all that much better — I've certainly seen a bunch fall out of my mouth too, and that makes me sadder yet.

-A while back, I'd read about [Matt Might](matt.might.net)'s [weasel word Perl scripts](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/), and I loved the idea.
-So, after a conversation with a friend about buzzword-crazed emails, I decided I wanted to port the idea to Python.
+A while back, I'd read about [Matt Might](matt.might.net)'s [weasel word Perl scripts](http://matt.might.net/articles/shell-scripts--fileor-passive-voice-weasel-words-duplicates/), and I loved the idea.
+So, after a conversation with some friends about buzzword-crazed emails, I decided I wanted to port the idea to Python.

 This is so very, __very__ much a work in progress, but so far, it's fun!